 The Lord’s Prayer Our Father, who art in heaven, hallowed be thy name; thy kingdom come; thy will be done; on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation; but deliver us from evil.
 For thine is the kingdom, the power and the glory, for ever and ever.
 Amen.

-Whilst our building is closed, the people of God (the Church) are still at work.
-Until we can re-open the Church for public worship, our clergy, ministers and congregation are maintaining their lives of prayer and providing service to those in need during this difficult time.
-So, if you are in need of spiritual care or pastoral support please make contact with us via email from this website or by getting in touch (see information on left side panel).
+When our building is closed: the people of God (the Church) are still at work.
+Our clergy, ministers and congregation are maintaining their lives of prayer and providing service to those in need during this difficult time.
+So, if you are in need of spiritual care or pastoral support please make contact with us either via email from this website or by getting in touch by phone (see About Us - on left side panel).
 Our ministry team prays daily for a number of world, UK and local issues, people and concerns.
 Much of this is done privately but we also share prayers on this website in our "Lord we Pray" section as well as funeral details for those who want us to share this.

 If you know people who have NO INTERNET and are NOT ABLE TO USE online spiritual support services:

 - Tell them about the free 24 hour Daily Hope phone line which they can ring on 0800 804 8044 to hear hymns, reflections and prayers with a welcome form the Archbishop of Canterbury.